Nuclear shell model: Related models

 Igal Talmi developed a method to obtain the information from experimental data and use it to calculate and predict energies which have not been measured.
-This method has been successfully used by many nuclear physicists and has led to deeper understanding of nuclear structure.
+This method has been successfully used by many nuclear physicists and has led to a deeper understanding of nuclear structure.
 The theory which gives a good description of these properties was developed.
 This description turned out to furnish the shell model basis of the elegant and successful interacting boson model.

 A model derived from the nuclear shell model is the alpha particle model developed by Henry Margenau, Edward Teller, J. K. Pering, T. H. Skyrme, also sometimes called the Skyrme model.
 Note, however, that the Skyrme model is usually taken to be a model of the nucleon itself, as a "cloud" of mesons (pions), rather than as a model of the nucleus as a "cloud" of alpha particles.